l-omar-chehab/l-omar-chehab.github.io/index.md

 ## <span style="color:darkblue">News </span>

+* 03/2021 _Our work is featured in towardsdatascience, as_ <a href="https://towardsdatascience.com/stay-updated-with-neuroscience-march-2021-must-reads-bf19bd73560e" target="_blank">March Must-Reads</a>

 * 08/2020 _Our work is featured in Andrew Ng's Deep Learning Newsletter_ <a href="https://blog.deeplearning.ai/blog/the-batch-training-1-trillion-parameters-medical-ai-gets-a-shot-in-the-arm-does-bert-have-common-sense-revitalizing-chess" target="_blank">The Batch!</a>, as 'Unlabeled Brain Waves Spill Secrets'

 <!--